ktbacher/Synthviz/README.md

 I used Keith Horwood's 'audiosynth.js' as is to generate sound.

-I used Chris Wilson's 'pitchdetect.js' with some modifications.
+I used Chris Wilson's 'pitchdetect.js' to record audio and detect pitch, with some modifications.